product_id = 4828441772081variant_id = template_name =

 If you consume too much zinc, it can lead to zinc poisoning.
 However, this is usually not possible through our normal diets.

 There is a risk of poisoning, for example, if you take high-dose dietary supplements even though you already have enough zinc in your body.
 You should generally only take zinc supplements for a longer period of time if you have determined a deficiency through a test.

 Possible consequences of excessive zinc levels are gastrointestinal complaints, hair loss, kidney dysfunction and worsened cholesterol levels.
 In addition, too much zinc can interfere with the absorption of other minerals, such as calcium, magnesium, copper and iron.
 If this results in an iron deficiency, this can lead to anaemia, for example.

 For whom is the test not suitable?

-The Mineral Deficiency Test is not suitable for or is only suitable for certain groups of people:
+The Mineral Test is not suitable for or is only suitable for certain groups of people:

-People with contagious diseases, like hepatitis, are not allowed to take the Mineral Deficiency Test.
+People with contagious diseases, like hepatitis, are not allowed to take the Mineral Test.

-The Mineral Deficiency Test is not suitable for children under the age of 18.
+The Mineral Test is not suitable for children under the age of 18.

 The test is not intended for diagnosing diseases.
 For example, if you experience severe depression or acute pain, you should consult a doctor.